lluuiissoo/DailyCodingProblems/Problem220/solution.md

-1. Create and array with N values, create two pointers, pLeft and pRight, to represent available corners
+1. Create and array with N values, create two pointers, Left and Right, to represent available corners

 2. Loop thru all coins

-3. For each iteration determine whose player's turn is it 3.1 If iteration number is odd, then is P1's turn; sle is P2's
+3. For each iteration determine whose player's turn it is (If iteration number is odd, then is P1's turn; else is P2's)

 4. For each iteration, calculate the max available value, assign it to the corresponding player, and move the pointer accordingly